JSON vs XML: API Data Interaction

 API2Cart - a Unified API Provider

-API2Cart provides a single API to access 40+ shopping carts, including such leading solutions like Magento, WooCommerce, Bigcommerce, PrestaShop, Shopify and others.
+API2Cart provides a single API to access 40+ shopping platforms, including such leading solutions like Magento, WooCommerce, Bigcommerce, PrestaShop, Shopify and others.
 Service’s unified API allows developers to build one integration module to transfer data between multiple platforms and business soft in secure and simple way.

 Considering data exchange formats, API2Cart provides developers with the possibility to choose which one is more suitable for them as it’s the matter of programmer’s taste.
 Lots have argued about the peculiarities of both, trying to figure out some pros and cons.
 However, one way or another, the future is behind the JSON which will likely be the format to choose by API developers.